nathanrayburn/dai-lab-http-infrastructure/rapport.md

    - Executed 5 page refreshes on the static website.
    - Observed the server logs to check the distribution of requests across different instances of the `froom-static` service.
    - The logs indicated requests being handled by various instances (`dai-lab-http-infrastructure-froom-static-1`, `froom-static-2`, etc.), demonstrating that round-robin load balancing was still active for the static server.

-### Conclusion

-The implementation of sticky sessions for the dynamic API server and the maintenance of round-robin load balancing for the static server were successful.
-This configuration allows us to handle stateful interactions in our dynamic applications effectively while still evenly distributing stateless traffic across our static resources.
-The test results confirm the functionality of our load balancing strategy under varying conditions.

-Based on the updates you've made to your `docker-compose.yml` file for Step 7, here's a report in English detailing the implementation of HTTPS security using Traefik:

 ---